HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 4. **[Pydantic Documentation](https://docs.pydantic.dev/)**: For in-depth information on schema generation and validation.

-These resources provide a comprehensive overview of structured generation techniques, from basic implementations to advanced use cases, helping you build more reliable and efficient LLM-powered applications.
+These resources provide an overview of structured generation techniques, from basic implementations to advanced use case.